-In Mastery, Robert Greene explains in great details why talent is not everything.
+In Mastery, Robert Greene explains in great detail why talent is not everything.
 How even if you’re born with a lack of obvious skills and higher intelligence you can still excel in certain fields and amaze the people around you.
 To do so, however, you need to understand that life is a kind of continuous apprenticeship where you must endlessly improve in your craft.

 The Core Idea:

-Life is to short to figure out how things work on your own.
+Life is too short to figure out how things work on your own.
 Your task in life should be to find a mentor who has most of the answers in the specific area you wish to improve.
 Consume and upgrade what they teach.
 Keep practicing till you’re one with the task.
-After mastering the basic skills you’ll start taking bigger projects and tackling bigger problems, which will eventually make you an expert in your field.
+After mastering the basic skills you’ll start taking on bigger projects and tackling bigger problems, which will eventually make you an expert in your field.